-Another important and probably most impressive artifact preserved from the Bronze Era is the largest drum ever found in South East Asia.
+Another important and probably most impressive artefact preserved from the Bronze Era is the largest drum ever found in South East Asia.

 This drum, called the Moon of Pejeng is about 2 meter wide and is kept at the Pura Penataran Asih Temple in Pejeng.

-Not only is this artifact considered sacred for the Balinese today, but it is believed that it was once used during the early rice cultivation rituals as right here, in this region, the complex rice irrigation system had first evolved.
+Not only is this artefact considered sacred for the Balinese today, but it is believed that it was once used during the early rice cultivation rituals.
+Right here in Pejeng area where the complex rice irrigation system first evolved.